This week in Atrium Health Proud, Kaleiba Bouler describes her experience and success in the Restorative Pathways program at Atrium Health.

 Why I am Proud…

 I honestly did not know what to expect when I applied for the Restorative Pathways program.
-I did know this was a program for people who had made mistakes in their lives and became involved in the justice system but wanted better futures.
+I did know this was a program for people who had made mistakes in their lives and became impacted by the justice system but wanted better futures.
 Knowing that, I took a leap of faith and applied to be part of the program.

-One of hardest parts of being justice-involved is that your past makes it difficult to find a good job.
+One of hardest parts of being justice-impacted is that your past makes it difficult to find a good job.

 When I learned about Restorative Pathways, I wanted to apply, but I had a lot of hesitation, partly because I would have to write an essay.
 By the time I decided to submit my application and essay, I told myself, “Let’s just see where this is going.”
 After learning I was chosen for the first class in September 2021 (the Atrium Health selection team actually liked my essay), I was delighted about what was to come.
 This was an opportunity to get into the career field I always wanted.